Submersible Pond Lights vs Downlights

 If you want to light up a small area of your pond, pond downlights are a practical choice.
 They are typically more affordable and offer a number of advantages over dedicated pond lights.

-They also typically utilize thin, flat base LEDs which can be installed close to the water surface to provide lighting very close to the water.
+They also typically utilize thin, flat base LEDs which can be installed close to the water surface to provide lighting very close to the water and cover a larger area than underwater lights.

 Considering the small footprint, pond downlights are also an economical choice.